What do the current LU-CHOICE teachers have to say about teaching and LU-CHOICE?

-Applicants should have a college degree in a field other than education.
+Applicants should have a college degree.
+If your undergraduate degree is in the field of education, you should not have the license that is offered by LU CHOICE (see below).
 LU-CHOICE welcomes graduates from institutions other than Loyola, as well as those from all ethnic and cultural backgrounds.

 LU-CHOICE teachers live a simple lifestyle during their two-year commitment.
 They receive a modest stipend from their schools, out of which they pay for rent, utilities, food and other basic items.

 "By learning you will teach, by teaching you will learn."

 Catholic educators, then, express excellence and fulfill the demands of their vocation as they minister to the authentic needs of youth.
 Their work is not only a job, a profession requiring specialized expertise; it is also a divine calling, that is, a ministry requiring courage and confidence.

 The Vocation of the Catholic Education (NCEA, 1996)